Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 ```

 Due to WebAssembly security restrictions, the demo page must be opened on a web server and not directly from a local file system.
-For initial development it is convenient to use localhost for this purpose.
+For initial development, it is convenient to use localhost for this purpose.

-For example, use Node.js with http-server, then launch the demo code from the local server as:
+For example, use Node.js with `http-server`, then launch the demo code from the local server as:

 ```
   http://localhost:8080/demos/complete_demo/index.html